 In June 2002, the jury in an individual case brought under the third phase of the Engle case awarded \$24,835 of compensatory damages against Liggett and two other defendants and found Liggett 50% responsible for the damages.
-As of March 31, 2010, interest on the award was more than \$15,000.
+Liggett has paid its share of the damages award and settled plaintiff's claim for interest and attorneys' fees.
+Accordingly, the case is now concluded.
 To date, four other adverse verdicts have been entered in Engle progeny cases against Liggett in the total amount of approximately \$5,872.
 It is possible that additional cases could be decided unfavorably.
-There are approximately 7,160 Engle progeny cases, in state and federal courts in Florida, where Liggett (and other cigarette manufacturers) and us, were named as defendants.
-Approximately 38 cases are currently scheduled for trial in 2010 and 2011.
+There are approximately 7,014 Engle progeny cases, in state and federal courts in Florida, where Liggett (and other cigarette manufacturers) and us, were named as defendants.
+Approximately 43 cases are currently scheduled for trial in 2010 and 2011.
 Liggett may enter into discussions in an attempt to settle particular cases if it believes it is appropriate to do so.
 Management cannot predict the cash requirements related to any future settlements or judgments, including cash required to bond any appeals, and there is a risk that those requirements will not be able to be met.
 An unfavorable outcome of a pending smoking and health case could encourage the commencement of additional similar litigation.
 In recent years, there have been a number of adverse regulatory, political and other developments concerning cigarette smoking and the tobacco industry.
 These developments generally receive widespread media attention.
 Neither we nor Liggett are able to evaluate the effect of these developing matters on pending litigation or the possible commencement of additional litigation or regulation.
 See Note 5 to our consolidated financial statements and "Legislation and Regulation" below for a description of legislation, regulation and litigation.